ADMINISTRATION:

 But, her stay was to be a short one as, in a matter of two months,

-she was dismissed for alleged "breech of contract"
+she was dismissed for alleged "breech of contract" over

-over the much publicised departure of Peter Jay.
+the much publicised departure of Peter Jay.

-presented the "Today" programme and "Woman's
+has regularly presented the "Today" programme

-Young on BBC Radio 2.
+in for Jimmy Young on BBC Radio 2.

-she has been sole presenter of the BBC lunchtime news.
+Since 1999 she has been sole presenter of the BBC lunchtime news.

 Recent guest appearances have included "Have I Got News